thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 Essentially, the *Deployment Pipeline* builds the build artefact only once and then promotes it from one environment to the other.

+This means that all environments receive the same version of the codebase.
+Variations between environments are handled by configuration, exceptionally by code branches.
+We say exceptionally, because environment code branches are difficult to test, so we want to avoid that.

 ## Where do people do experiments that may or may not go into production?

 If experiments should go into production, in all evidence they should land on [*Mainline*](#mainline), likely behind a *Feature Toggle* to allow turning the experiment on and off.